Quick, easy Shepherd's Pie Stuffed Potatoes, a 30 minute dinner with a savory sauce, ground beef, vegetables, and soft potatoes.

-- In a large frying pan over medium heat, cook the ground beef and onion until completely browned and the beef is broken into small pieces, and drain the excess grease (in tin foil or an old tin can, just not down the drain).
+- In a large frying pan over medium heat, cook the ground meat and onion until completely browned and the beef is broken into small pieces, and drain the excess grease (in tin foil or an old tin can, just not down the drain).

 - Add flour and stir well until there is no white left.
 Then add worcestershire sauce, tomato paste, beef bouillon, garlic & onion powder, thyme, and salt & pepper.
 Mix well.

 - Add the beef broth slowly, stirring constantly.
 Add in the mixed vegetables and turn heat to low/medium heat and let simmer for 10-15 minutes or until vegetables are soft and mixture has thickened, stirring occasionally.
 Remove from heat when ready to serve.